 Before visiting any of the Hanging Rock State Park Waterfalls, such as Lower Cascades Falls, we want to remind you to keep this waterfall beautiful and leave no trace.
 Trash does NOT belong anywhere on this trail or any other.

 We always urge caution when hiking, but Lower Cascades is one where we will again recommend that you stay on the designated path.
 That includes avoiding the top of this waterfall.
 Serious injuries have been reported here.

 Ready to See Lower Cascades Falls?

-Lower Cascades Falls is always at the top of our list of things to do in Hanging Rock State Park.
+Lower Cascades Falls is always at the top of our list of things to do in Hanging Rock State Park and one of the best waterfalls near pilot mountain NC.
 We make regular trips to this wonderful spot in Stokes County and look forward to our future visits.

 More Things to Do in Hanging Rock

 Beyond Lower Cascades Falls, there are plenty of other things to do inside and outside the gates of Hanging Rock State Park.
 Embark on more hikes, and try mountain biking, climbing, and making a whole weekend of it by camping at the park.